Georgetown’s Berkley Center for Religion, Peace, and World Affairs Celebrates Tenth Anniversary

 A Response to September 11, 2001

-The tragic events of September 11 provided the impetus for the establishment of the Berkley Center.
+The Berkley Center was established after the tragic events of September 11 began to renew global interest in the intersection of religion and world affairs.
 The terrorist attacks proved that religion, once thought to be an archaic domain of academia, plays a major role in world affairs and ought to be studied by leading universities.
 The Berkley Center’s projects since its founding in 2006 reflect Georgetown’s commitment to furthering understanding of the connections between religion, ethics, and public life.

 In recent years, the Berkley Center has launched projects on Islam, women, and the persecution of Christian minorities.
 The center’s Religious Freedom Project convenes a team of international scholars who analyze religious freedom around the world, and its religion and global development program researches the engagement of global religious communities with different public policy issues to determine best practices.